d2s/Documentation/_posts/2018-04-10-Changelog.md

 	- plan 1: keeps last Sunday previous months, every Sunday this mont and all snapshots this week
 	- plan 2: keeps all Sundays previous months, every Sunday this mont and all snapshots this week
 - some other minor enhancements as well

+This will be the last version compiled and released with current released version of Xcode and Swift.
+Xcode 10.2 and Swift 5 are out as beta and most likely will be released within some months.

 ## Version 5.6.2